 Short-term loans

-• The 10-year fixed-rate mortgage is usually the shortest available term, but 15-year mortgages are another short-term loan option.
+• The 10-year fixed-rate mortgage is usually the shortest available term, but 15-year mortgages are another short-term loan option

-• You’ll pay far less than mortgage interest with a shorter-term loan
+• You’ll pay far less mortgage interest than with a shorter-term loan

 FHA loans